Muhammad-Alaasar/Quiz-App/README.md

 node app
 ```

-- Now you running a server, After that open the frontend folder, and in terminal do it
+- Now you run a server, After that open the frontend folder, and in the terminal do it

 #### 1.Install the dependencies:
 ```sh